padipiee/WindowsDebloater/README.md

 # Purpose

-I have found many different solutions online to debloat Windows 10 and many either worked but caused issues in the long run, or they did so little that it wasn't enough of a "debloat" experience.
-I decided to create a script that will debloat Windows 10 the way that I envision it, with the option of even being able to revert changes.
+Ddebloat Windows 10 (ie remove unecessary apps) the way that I envision it, with the option of even being able to revert changes.
 This comes in hand when setting up new Windows 10 machines without needing to manually remove the bloatware found within Windows 10, along with some "fail safe" features via the Revert-Changes function, and even stops Windows from installing the bloatware in new user profiles.

 # How To Run

 Download the Windows10Debloater.ps1 file.
 Next, open PowerShell ISE/VSCode as an Administrator, copy the source code from Windows10Debloater.ps1 and throw it into PowerShell ISE/VSCode/etc and run it.